virus450/sms_bomber/README.md

 -----------------------------
 8: python3 Sms_Bomber.py
 -----------------------------
+9: python Sms_Bomber.py
-Note that it only runs with Python 3
+Note that it only runs with Python3 or python
 -----------------------------
 In this step, enter the target number as an example: 0994******* Then wait for the tool to do its job